Global Warming FAQ

 The IPCC has completed two assessment reports, developed methodology guidelines for national greenhouse gas inventories, special reports and technical papers.
 Results of the first assessment (1990–1994): confirmed scientific basis for global warming but concluded that “nothing to be said for certain yet”.
 The second assessment (1995), concluded that “ …the balance suggests a discernable human influence on global climate”, and concluded that, as predicted by climate models, global temperature will likely rise by about 1-3.5

 Celsius by the year 2100.
 The next report, in 2000, suggested, that the climate might warm by as much as 10 degrees Fahrenheit over the next 100 years, which would bring us back to a climate not seen since the age of the dinosaurs.
 The most recent report, in 2001, concluded that “There is new and stronger evidence that most of the warming observed over the last 50 years is attributable to human activities”.

-Due to these assessments, debate has now shifted away from whether or not global warming is going to occur to, instead, how much, how soon, and with what impacts.
+Due to these assessments, the debate has now shifted away from whether or not global warming is going to occur too, instead, how much, how soon, and with what impacts.

 Global Warming Impacts